beyondthefarewell/beyondthefarewell.github.io/index.md

 * **DeFi** - Decentralised finance.

 These assets may be held in digital wallets (eg. [Bisq](https://bisq.network/) or [Exodus](https://www.exodus.com/)) or on exchanges (eg. [Binance](https://www.binance.com/)).
 Access to them may require:

-- Public plus Private keys.
+- Public plus Private keys 🔑🔑
 - Wallet password or phrase.
 - Recovery phrase: a set of words, may be 12 or more.